russshii/OCR/README.md

     };

     const processImageWithLLM = async (base64ImageData) => {
-        const prompt = `You are an expert OCR post-processor.
+        // Updated prompt to explicitly ask for Batch ID as numeric and Asset Name between underscores const prompt = `You are an expert OCR post-processor.
 Analyze the provided image, which contains a table with batch details.
 Your task is to extract the following information for each row: 'Batch ID', 'Asset Name', 'Batch Type', 'Work Unit', and 'Pages of Single Batch'.
-        For 'Batch ID', extract the full ID.
+        For 'Batch ID', extract only the initial numeric identifier (e.g., '173188' from '173188_britair_f759cf').
-        For 'Asset Name', extract the part of the Batch ID between hyphens (e.g., 'btita' from '173974-btita-97c2').
-If no hyphenated part, infer from common names or leave null.
+        For 'Asset Name', extract the substring located between the first underscore (_) and the second underscore (_) in the original Batch ID string (e.g., 'britair' from '173188_britair_f759cf').
         For 'Batch Type', identify the type from the third column.
         For 'Work Unit' and 'Pages of Single Batch', extract the integer values from the last two columns.
         Return the data as a JSON array of objects, where each object represents a row.
 If a field cannot be confidently extracted, use null.
         Example JSON structure:
         [
             {
-                "Batch ID": "173974-btita-97c2",
+                "Batch ID": "173188",
-                "Asset Name": "btita",
+                "Asset Name": "britair",
                 "Batch Type": "Non-Incident Statement",
                 "Work Unit": 1,
                 "Pages of Single Batch": 1